 Olympic High School case

-In a case regarded as a test of religious freedom in the country, a girl was sent home by Olympic High School, Nairobi over her dreadlocks.
+In a case regarded as a test of religious freedom in the country, a girl was sent home by Olympic High School, Nairobi, due to her dreadlocks.
 Her father went to court on 14 January 2019, suing the school for sending his daughter home for refusing to cut her dreadlocks.
 His lawyer, Wambua Shadrack, said the action amounted to discrimination on the basis of Rastafarian beliefs.
 Justice Chacha Mwita ruled that Rastafarianism is a religion, whose practices, including the growing of dreadlocks, shouldn’t be discriminated against in public institutions.
-“The fact that she keeps rastas should not have been the basis to chase her from school,” the judge said, reiterating that: “School rules should never be applied in a manner that infringes on the students’ Constitutional rights”.
+“The fact that she keeps rastas should not have been the basis to chase her from school,” the judge said, reiterating that “School rules should never be applied in a manner that infringes on the students’ Constitutional rights”.

 Family, community and society